dcrntn/data-concentrator/README.md

 1. Basic rAPI to read and write values.
 2. Modbus TCP "map" to read and write Modbus registers through the rAPI ["data-concentrator-mbtcp"](https://github.com/dcrntn/data-concentrator-mbtcp)
-3. Mqtt "map" to read and write mqtt topics (single valuse) through the rAPI["data-concentrator-mqtt"](https://github.com/dcrntn/data-concentrator-mqtt)
+3. Mqtt "map" to read and write mqtt topics (single valuse) through the rAPI ["data-concentrator-mqtt"](https://github.com/dcrntn/data-concentrator-mqtt)

 ### Inter communication between portocols
 Mapping multiple protocols to one rAPI "data node" makes it possible to do communication between protocols.